Getting an Interview

 I applied through a recruiter.
 The process took a week.
 I interviewed at Pepper Hamilton (New York, NY) in April 2012.

-Office interview was different, be prepared to do a lot of the talking.
+Phone Interview was very quick. and most questions had to do with what/why you left your old job, how long did you hold your previous position(s), why did you want to interview for this job, etc. Office interview was different, be prepared to do a lot of the talking.
 This was not a scripted interview. they make youf feel very comfortable and tell you everything under the sun about the company, i.e., reason why the position is open, what is expected of the new hire, benefits, vacations, sick days, etc. then they will ask you if you have any questions.
 Which was particularly hard to answer since they had covered everything.
 They ask you to tell them about yourself, duites and what you expect out of the position.

 - most significant professional weakness?
 1 Answer

 Very fair hiring.
 Common to most law firm experiences.
 Interview with 1, 2 or 3 partners and 1 or 2 associates.
 Not too specific in terms of legal questions.
 More general "fit" questions and whether they liked you.
 Having worked there, the sheet that the attorney fills out grading the interview is pretty simple.
 Will this person bring a high quality of analysis and can they get the work done.
 Also, having a connection to Philadelphia (or the greater region) is important to show.

 Very friendly attorneys in general.
 I interviewed with several partners.
 A couple of partners asked me some fairly tough legal questions, but most of the interviewers seemed more interested in getting to know me as a person to see if I would fit in to the culture there.
 It's a plus if you express interest in working on projects outside of your practice area since I understand that associates from other practice areas often are asked to help with projects from the firm's busy health effects law practice.

 I received a better offer.